d2l-ai/berkeley-stat-157/project.md

   least 6 pages using the same [style file](media/latex.zip).
 The upper page limit is 20, including appendix, details, etc.; This is to protect the TAs from going crazy with reviewing and grading.
-* The presentation counts **30%** of the project.
-You need to have at least 6 slides and no more than 20 slides in your presentation.
+* The presentation counts **20%** of the project.
+You need to have
+  6 slides in your presentation.

 This is a *teamwork* effort and *you must form a team*.
 The project contributes the lion's share to your grades.
 We will take the number